raghavpatel2507/AgentSphere-AI/DB_SETUP.md

 This will:
 1. Connect to PostgreSQL.
 2. Load the default tenant.
-3. Resume conversation from the last checkpoint (if any).
+3. Resume conversation from the last session (if any).